eduardaessa/eduardaessa/README.md

-- 👋 Hi, I’m Eddie
+- 👋 Hi, I’m Eddie (20yo)
-- 👀 I’m interested in design, coding and illustration
+- 👀 I’m interested in design, development and illustration
 - 🌱 I’m currently learning HTML and CSS
 - 📫 How to reach me: www.instagram.com/eduardaeca